auth0/auth0-spa-js/FAQ.md

 ## Why am I getting a `missing_refresh_token` error after upgrading to v2?

-[As mentioned in the migration guide](https://github.com/auth0/auth0-spa-js/blob/master/MIGRATION_GUIDE.md#no-more-iframe-fallback-by-default-when-using-refresh-tokens), when using refresh tokens in v1, the SDK used to default to using an iframe as a fallback whenever there was no refresh token available.
-This happened because `useRefreshTokensFallback` was set to `true` by default and because of [this check](https://github.com/auth0/auth0-spa-js/blob/master/src/Auth0Client.ts#L952).
-With v2, we have flipped the default for `useRefreshTokensFallback` to `false`, because iframes do not work in browsers that have third-party cookies disabled unless you have Auth0 configured to use [Custom Domains](https://auth0.com/docs/customize/custom-domains).
+v1 of the SDK used an iframe as a backup if no refresh token was available.
+You could control this behaviour with the `useRefreshTokensFallback` option, which was `true` by default.
+With v2, we have flipped the default for `useRefreshTokensFallback` to `false` (see [the migration guide](https://github.com/auth0/auth0-spa-js/blob/master/MIGRATION_GUIDE.md#no-more-iframe-fallback-by-default-when-using-refresh-tokens)).
+As a result, you may encounter `missing_refresh_token` errors.

-Even though with v1, unless you explicitly set `useRefreshTokensFallback `to `false`, the SDK would never throw a `missing_refresh_token` error.
-The consequence of this change is that with v2, it will surface that error unless you explicitly set it to `true`.
-That means you either need to handle the `missing_refresh_token` error and call `loginWithRedirect` / `loginWithPopup`, or set `useRefreshTokensFallback` to true.
+To mitigate this, use one of the following solutions:
+- Handle the error, and log the user in again using `loginWithRedirect` or `loginWithPopup`.
+- Revert to the v1 behaviour by setting `useRefreshTokenFallback` to `true`.

+In all cases, the fallback will not work in browsers where third-party cookies are blocked, unless you are using [custom domains](https://auth0.com/docs/customize/custom-domains).